Strattoss/Gravity-Simulation/README.md

 * Trail Visualization: Witness the movement of celestial bodies through visual trails, providing insight into their past movements.

+* Collisions: The simulation incorporates a primitive collision system, allowing celestial bodies to merge while conserving momentum, but not, unfortunatelly, total energy.
+This approach strikes a balance between accuracy and stability, as it prevents bodies that come into close proximity from gaining unrealistic amounts of kinetic energy.
+By preserving momentum during collisions, the simulation aims to provide a more realistic simulation, while keeping it computationally feasible.

 * Vector Toggle: Customize your view by toggling on/off bodies' vectors, including velocities, momentums, and forces, giving you a comprehensive understanding of their interactions.

 * Time Control: Take control of the simulation speed with the ability to accelerate, decelerate, or pause the simulation entirely.